-McCain, Senate Side with EU Who Are Not Paying Their Fair Share to NATO
+McCain, Senate Side with EU Although They Won't Pay Their Fair Share to NATO

 — Senator Rand Paul (@RandPaul) July 10, 2018

-JOHN MCCAIN BETRAYS TRUMP
+JOHN MCCAIN SIDES WITH THE EU

-Senator John McCain is busy betraying the President.
-Instead of urging the EU to pay their fair share as Socialists like the EU are supposed to do, McCain is complaining that Trump is “attacking” them.
-He isn’t well enough to vote or do anything in the Senate but he sure can tweet.
+Instead of urging the EU to pay their fair share as Socialists like the EU are supposed to do, Senator McCain is complaining that Trump is “attacking” them.

 No US policy or strategy in Europe can succeed without a strong #NATO alliance.
 Allies can & must have candid discussions about differences.
 But unrestrained attacks on our closest partners will only sow dissent among our allies & embolden our adversaries. https://t.co/D8HLQaF5sB